Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Experimental analysis

 \subsection{Anatomical aware cropping}

-To study the impact of the cropping process, an ablation study was performed.
-Of interest for this study were experiments using the following cropping styles: \begin{enumerate} \item Uncropped image, acting as a baseline for our evaluation. \item Crop using the segmentations of lungs and heart.
-This was considered to be the best crop, capturing all regions in which pulmonary embolisms could manifest. \end{enumerate}
+To study the impact of the cropping process, we performed an ablation study using the following cropping styles, which are relevant for our type of experiments:

+\begin{enumerate} \item Uncropped images, acting as a baseline for our evaluation. \item Cropped images using the segmentations of lungs and heart.
+We considered this type to be the best crop, because it captures all regions in which pulmonary embolisms could appear. \end{enumerate}